RachaelBull/retreat-right/README.md

 - The profile has a one to one relationship with the use model as the user can only have one profile and that specific profile can only belong to one user
 - The profile model consists of a name field, an email field, and a bio field which the user is able to create and update freely
 - The contents updated by the user will stay filled in in the form in order for the user to come back to and read/update

+## Colour Scheme

+The colours used in this project are: rgb(115, 115, 115) (Light Grey), Whitesmoke, #4A4A4F (Darker Grey), rgb(0, 255, 153) (Light Green), White, rgb(217, 217, 217) (Slightly Darker White), #445261 (Medium Grey).

+I chose these colours as to create an atmosphere for the user straight into opening the landing page.
+With this website project being based around travelling and the idea of getting away and retreating away from reality, I thought it would be more suitable for the colours to reflect what I expect users would think about when going away somewhere to retreat.
+For example, somewhere bright and sandy (white), somewhere with beautiful beaches and clear blue water (blue) and exotic trees only the hot climates could grow (green).

+The greys and off white colours were added in to create a more professional looking welsite to break up the bright colours inbetween the use of them on different pages.